How to enjoy two days in magnificent Montreal

 Afternoon

-Return to Le Place d’Armes for cocktails or local craft beer under the red umbrellas of the roof-top Terrasse.
-The Terrasse offers fabulous views of Old Montréal and downtown.
-It’s the perfect spot for people-watching until the wee hours of 3 AM on weekends (summer only).
+Return to tour hotel to freshen up, or to enjoy a cocktail or local craft beer at the Flaneur Bar Lounge at Le Germain, or under the red umbrellas of the roof-top Terrasse.
+The Terrasse offers fabulous views of Old Montréal and downtown; the perfect spot for people-watching until the wee hours of 3 AM on weekends (summer only).

 For dinner, make a reservation for Barroco Restaurant in the Old Port.
-In addition to an excellent cocktail menu, Barroco features a fish and shellfish menu that is sourced and approved by the Vancouver Aquarium’s Ocean Wise Program.
-Ocean Wise partners with restaurants across Canada.
-It educates and empowers consumers through the promotion of ocean-friendly and sustainable seafood choices.
+In addition to an excellent cocktail menu, Barroco features a sustainable, ocean-friendly fish and shellfish menu that is sourced and approved by the Vancouver Aquarium’s Ocean Wise Program.

 Sunday